ethereum/kzg-ceremony-specs/clientApiSpec.md

 - Capture and display of the contribution signatures.
 - Submitting an attestation

-These actions are not mandatory, and are not part of this protocol.
+These actions are not mandatory, although strongly recommended.